panicmechanic/ZMD/Readme.md

         TOTAL DAYS LEFT = 11 (11)
         ALPHA RELEASE DATE = 6th September

-    26/08/14 Added blind effect, tested that and forget map effect, both work fine.
+    27/08/14 Added blind effect, tested that and forget map effect, both work fine.
 Removed but planned for ranged combat, as it is needs cascading changes while pathfinding continues to sprawl out it is better to get pathing fixed and worry about ranged combat later, especially as ranged combat will eventually need pathfinding for monster AI.
                 Added skills (strength, dex, stealth + will), added @property's for all.
 Implemented them into level up.
                 Made strength and dex affect acc/ev/power
         TOTAL DAYS LEFT = 7.5 (8)
+        ALPHA RELEASE DATE = 4th September

+    28/08/14 Pathfinding is almost fixed, one bug still exists, but is too severe to ignore so work continues.
+Also added debug keys for seeing blocked and pathed tiles.
+Fixed warhammer elec bug.
+        TOTAL DAYS LEFT = 6.5 (7)
         ALPHA RELEASE DATE = 4th September